myridia/js_composer/README.md

+# js_composer
+* Popular Wordpress Plugin called WPBakery Page Builder with its folder js_composer
-Wordpress Plugin Bakery js_composer folder to work with latest PHP
+* It works with the latest PHP

+## Notes
-* Helping to restore the plugin in case of a crash
+* This plugin here serves as a source backup.
-* You still need to their license to operate it.
+* You still need to purchase their license to operate it